Adaptation to the Range in $K$-Armed Bandits: Numerical Illustrations

-A first observation is that, as expected, AHB (see the third lines of Figures~\ref{fig:exp} and~\ref{fig:exp2}) is unaffected by the scale of the problems.
-The same can be said for FTL, the random strategy, and the range-estimating UCB.
+\paragraph{Discussion of the results.} An initial observation is that, as expected, the performance of AHB, the range-estimating UCB, and $\eps$-greedy is unaffected by the scale of the problems (see the second lines of Figures~\ref{fig:exp} and~\ref{fig:exp2}).
+It turns out that out of these three algorithm, AHB performs best.

-AHB yields favorable results (note that the range of the $y$--axis for the third line is smaller than the ranges in the first two lines), exhibiting better results in all situations than UCB tuned with the correct scale $\sigma = \alpha$ and the range-estimating UCB.
-Note that the latter two strategies behave in a similar manner in the low-variance case and have virtually indistinguishable performance in the high-variance case.

-Our major second observation is that the performance of UCB depends dramatically on the value of the parameter $\sigma$.
-When the scale parameter $\sigma$ is too large, UCB is essentially playing at random, i.e., overexploring, and incurs the same linear regret as the random strategy.
-On the other hand, when UCB is run with too small a scale parameter $\sigma$, it underexplores and incurs a large regret, which we discuss in greater details.
-We measure the cost of underexploration through the performance of the instances of UCB tuned with $\sigma = \alpha/10$ (moderate underexploration) and $\sigma = \alpha/100$ (severe underexploration).
-In the the high-variance case, (moderate or severe) underexploration leads to linear regret; see the first line of Figure~\ref{fig:exp}.
-In the low variance case, moderate underexploration is beneficial while severe underexploration leads again to linear regret.